Bird Watching in AND around Disney World: The Ultimate Guide

 During my week stay at Disney World in Orlando, I was able to see 27 different bird species.
-I was fairly happy and proud to have seen this much variety, especially when most people only see the House Sparrows and Mallards that are trying to steal your popcorn
+I was relatively happy and proud to have observed this much variety, especially when most people only see the House Sparrows and Mallards that are trying to steal your popcorn.

 Can you beat 27?
 Let’s start a fun game.
 If you are going to be at Disney World, we might as well see who can have the best birding week while visiting.
 Use the comments below to share your number and experience!!